mule-lint/mule-lint/README.md

 ## Running the tests

-All test are ran using Gradle.
-There are no category of tests (i.e. unit tests or integration tests), everything is packaged together under `src/test/groovy`
+All tests are ran using Gradle.
+There are no category of tests (i.e. unit tests or integration tests), everything is packaged together under `src/test/groovy`.
+Starting with version 0.5.0 we use JUnit5 (Jupiter tests)

 ```
 $ gradle build